Eden Project, Cornwall

 Eden Project, Cornwall Halloweden

-After a picnic lunch we moved onto the The Mediterranean biome, which is a much cooler and drier biome, housing plants from the mediterranean, South Africa and California.I was expecting for it to have changed over the years like the Rainforest biome, but it was very disappointing.
-As well seasonal crops, you’ll see uses of cork, citrus fruits, tobacco (summer only), plants for cut flowers, grave vines and olives.There’s also a med terrace café here.
+After a picnic lunch, we moved onto The Mediterranean biome, which is a much cooler and drier biome, housing plants from the Mediterranean, South Africa and California.I was expecting for it to have changed over the years like the Rainforest biome, but it was very disappointing.
+As well seasonal crops, you’ll see uses of cork, citrus fruits, tobacco (summer only), plants for cut flowers, grave vines, and olives.There’s also a med terrace café here.